-Retiring comfortably — never mind wealthy — may seem out of reach to many people, given current savings rates.
+Retiring comfortably — never mind wealthy — may seem out of reach to many people, given current savings rates and inflation.

 But don’t let those fears scare you.
 With a little advance planning and self-discipline, you can have a golden nest egg at retirement.
 Here is a step-by-step plan for getting there.